If you or someone you know is sexually assaulted:

 - Never blame the victim for what happened.

-- If there is immediate danger, call 911 (if that feels safe to you).
+- If there is immediate danger, call 911.

 - Get to a safe place.
 Call someone for help (our Helpline, a family member, a friend, or the police).